sandokim/sandokim.github.io/_posts/공부/2024-08-01-sparse-view-problem.md

 - `We show that our approach improves over recent and concurrent work that uses a sprase depth from SfM or multi-view stereo (MVS) in NeRF [10, 26].`
   - `[10] Kangle Deng, Andrew Liu, Jun-Yan Zhu, and Deva Ramanan.
 Depth-supervised nerf: Fewer views and faster training for free.
 ArXiv, abs/2107.02791, 2021.`
   - `[26] YiWei, Shaohui Liu, Yongming Rao,Wang Zhao, Jiwen Lu, and Jie Zhou.
 Nerfingmvs: Guided optimization of neural radiance fields for indoor multi-view stereo.
 In ICCV, 2021.`
+- `In this work, we directly address the few-input setting, proposing a strategy that ...`
 -----

 ### Sparse Views에 대한 카메라 포즈